-Dee, if you can hear me, I know you’d care to know: I’m dancing somewhere in the middle of something really beautiful just like our favorite moment when Dorothy first finds the poppies and she’s trudging in Red.
+Dee, if you can hear me, I know you’d care to know: I’m dancing somewhere in the middle of something really beautiful, just like our favorite moment when Dorothy first finds the poppies and she’s trudging in Red.
 Pure Red.
-And the snow comes.
+And then the snow comes.

 Run at a pace that will let you catch the snowflakes.
 Let you get the Red all up in your toes.”